ctools/ctools/doc/source/users/reference_manual/ctbutterfly.rst

 adjusted using :doc:`ctlike` to the data, but if this is not the case you can request a maximum likelihood fit by setting the hidden parameter ``fit=yes``.

-:ref:`ctbutterfly` writes the butterfly diagram into an ASCII file with 4 columns separated by a whitespace.
-Each row in the result file corresponds to a specific energy.
-The meaning of the columns are:
+:ref:`ctbutterfly` writes the butterfly diagram into a FITS file with a binary table extension.

-- Energy in MeV
-- Fitted intensity for that energy in ph/cm2/s/MeV
-- Minimum intensity for that energy in ph/cm2/s/MeV
-- Maximum intensity for that energy in ph/cm2/s/MeV

 The butterfly diagram can be displayed using the ``show_butterfly.py`` script in the example folder.